ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Objectives

--   Digram the database tables and Entity Relationship Diagram that describe a parent-child relationship.
+-   Digram the database tables and Entity Relationship Diagram that describe a one-to-many relationship.
--   Write a migration for a parent-child relationship.
+-   Write a migration for a one-to-many relationship.
 -   Associate plain Ruby objects with one another.
 -   Compare `has_many` and `belongs_to` to other macros, like `attr_accessor`.
--   Configure ActiveRecord to manage parent-child relationships using `has_many` and `belongs_to`.
+-   Configure ActiveRecord to manage one-to-many relationships using `has_many` and `belongs_to`.
 -   Create associated records using the rails console.